-Deng Xiaoping's opening-up policy in the late 1970s brought about many reforms, which put education back on course.
-He recognized the importance of education in turning China into a global, economic power.
+Deng Xiaoping's renowned Gai Ge Kai Fang, or 'opening-up policy' in the late 1970s brought about many reforms, which put education back on course.
+Human capital was deemed to be of paramount importance as education could turn China into a global, economic power.
+In a concerted effort, the Chinese government has taken concrete steps to protect it and advance it.
 A two-way street approach was to be implemented: that of learning from the West and that of attracting the West to China.
 In 1977 China resumed the National College Entrance Examination, granting more people the opportunity of higher education (Mullins, 2005).
 The academic system was based on British and American models, with associate degrees offered by short-cycle colleges, and bachelor's, master's and doctoral degrees granted by standard institutions of higher education; a post-doctoral research system was also enacted.
 All of which signaled a new phase in modern Chinese higher education.